What is the cost of filing a US national stage application?

 - late inventor declaration

-How to reduce costs for entering US national stage
+How to reduce US national stage costs

 If the PCT application has multiple dependent claims, we generally recommend filing a Preliminary Amendment to remove the multiple dependencies.
 Eliminating the presence of multiple dependent claims will avoid a costly $410 USPTO multiple dependent claim fee (small entity).
 Any excess claims fees might also be reduced due to a lower claim count.